sputot/RINO/README.md

 # refined mean-value theorem for inner-approximation (default is 0: classical mean value)
 refined-mean-value = 1

-# ranges for (constant or piecewise constant) inputs
-# if all inputs are constant you can simply write inputs = [-0.1,0.1] [-0.1,0.1]
-# for piecewise constant parameters, you can also specify number of steps (default is 1 for constant, x for piecewise constant with x different pieces)
-inputs = ([-0.1,0.1],1) ([-0.1,0.1],10) # or inputs = [-0.1,0.1] ([-0.1,0.1],10)

-# which dimensions of the inputs (numbered starting from 1) are disturbances (the others are control inputs)
-uncontrolled = 1

-# for the visualization: if 0, the visualization script is not called
-create-png = 0
-# for the visualization: if 0, only .png files are produced (if create-png is 1), if 1 figures are plot on screen
-interactive-visualization = 1
-# the dimensions we wish to visualize graphically (output files are produced for all dimensions in any case)
-# to print all (default value when the option is not set in the config file): set variables-to-display = all
-variables-to-display = 1 2
 ```

 ## Sample configuration file for DDEs